First Visit | New Patient

 Oral Surgery Consultation

 Your initial visit is a crucial step in the treatment planning process.
-Dr. Ismaili will review your health history, perform an examination, and explain your diagnosis.
+Dr. Ismaili and Dr. Carmichael will review your health history, perform an examination, and explain your diagnosis.
 Your consultation visit will conclude with a brief visit with one of our financial coordinators who will review the proposed treatment plan and associated fees, and schedule a convenient time for your surgery.

 Please assist us by providing the following at your first visit: